USDOL H-2A and H-2B Programs

 Additional documentation for H-2A labor contractors:

-• Name and location of each fixed-site employer, expected start and end dates of work, and a description of the crops and activities
+• Name and location of each fixed-site employer, expected work dates, and crop/activity description

 • Copy of fully executed work contracts with each fixed-site employer

-• Copy of MSPA FLC Certificate of Registration, where required, identifying the specific FLC activities
+• Copy of MSPA FLC Certificate of Registration (if required)

-• Proof of ability to discharge financial obligations by submitting an original surety bond document
+• Proof of financial ability via an original surety bond document

-• Where the fixed-site employer will provide housing or transportation to workers, proof that:
+• Where housing or transportation is provided, proof that:

-• Transportation complies with applicable federal, state, or local laws and regulations
+• Transportation complies with federal, state, and local laws

 Filing Tips for H-2A Labor Contractors